-Hair straighteners run the risk of damaging the hair simply because the high temperature removes moisture from your hair.
+Hair straighteners run the risk of damaging and drying out your hair simply because the high temperature removes moisture from your hair.

 In order to avoid this, the hair shaft needs to be protected from heat damage.

-To do this, you should follow the steps below, as well as avoiding straightening your hair too frequently.
+To do this, you should follow the steps below, as well as avoid straightening your hair too frequently.

-There are many ways that you can protect your hair from heat damage and avoid unhealthy looking hair.
+There are many ways that you can protect your hair from heat damage and avoid your hair turning frizzy after straightening.

-To avoid the dreaded ‘poofy’ and frizzy look after you have straightened your hair, you should follow these key steps:
+To avoid the dreaded ‘poofy’ look after you have straightened your hair, you should follow these key steps:

 When using shampoo alone you might notice that your hair lacks moisture and becomes dull, dry, and poofy as a result of this.

 This is because shampoo contains sulfate which is a harsh cleansing agent.
 Sulfate strips your hair of its natural oils, causing it to turn dry.